phschon/ultrabot/README.md

 ## Notes

 * `template.py` contains the base code for creating new functionalities.
-Adapt line 8, 12, 35 and the execute function for the individual purpose
+Adapt line 8, 12, 35, the execute function and the file name for the individual purpose
 * In order to deploy the bot, you will need to register it using your discord account.
 More infos: https://discordapp.com/developers/docs/topics/oauth2